anaxite/tgdp-asciidoc-templates/how-to/template-how-to.md

 :information_source: Here are some examples:

 - This guide explains how to comment on a pull request.
-- This guide explains how to create or delete a branch on Github.
+- This guide explains how to create or delete a branch on GitHub.
 - This guide explains how to create a repository.

-(Optional) Specify when and why your user might want to perform the task.
+{Optional: Specify when and why your user might want to perform the task.}

 ## Before you begin